mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 should we not need auto-closing we just omit the AutoFade property or just set its value to 0.

 ### the Toast component
 After submitting a newly created bike or updating an existing one we want to give the user a visual feedback that something happened.
 For the purpose we could once again use our alert giving it the alert-success class turning it into a toast-like message.
-But since recent releases of Bootstrap ship with a proper Toast component this what you are going to use.
+But since recent releases of Bootstrap ship with a proper Toast component this is what you are going to use.
 As usual we begin wrapping Bootstrap Toast component in our [own component](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/Toast.razor) and [code behind](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/Toast.cs).

+Since I'm sure this component is gonna be used by almost any "page" through out the app, I want to make it globally available..

 ## Taking advantage of Blazor/.NET 6 new features
 ** The double pane component